Government Contract Termination for Convenience Clause Lawyers

 Tip: A certification made by the prime contractor sponsoring its subcontractor’s termination for convenience claim must be CDA compliant.
 See Group Health Incorporated on Behalf of Douglas Consulting & Computer Services, Inc.,

-Tip: When filing termination for convenience appeals, you cannot raise new arguments for the first time.
+Tip: When filing termination for convenience appeals, you cannot raise new arguments for the first time on appeal.

 Legal Concerns

-When it comes to the FAR clause termination for convenience rules, you wonder whether you can claim lost profits, whether you can claim Termination for Convenience subcontractor damages in your settlement proposal, or even if the government breached the contract.
+When it comes to the FAR termination of convenience clause rules, you wonder whether you can claim lost profits, whether you can claim Termination for Convenience subcontractor damages in your settlement proposal, or even if the government breached the contract.

 Contractors and sometimes their attorneys confuse themselves about whether an actual impasse caused the termination for convenience settlement proposal to convert over to a Contract Disputes Act (CDA) claim.
 When the risks and possibility of missing out on allowable convenience damages, we bring over two decades of government contract termination for convenience experience to the table.